AlanLuu/lox-go/doc/os.md

     - On Windows, this method always returns `-1`
 - `os.getgid()`, which returns the group ID of the current process as an integer
     - On Windows, this method always returns `-1`
+- `os.getgroups()`, which returns a list of the supplementary group IDs of the current process as integers
 - `os.getpid()`, which returns the process ID of the current process as an integer
 - `os.getppid()`, which returns the process ID of the parent process as an integer
 - `os.getuid()`, which returns the user ID of the current process as an integer